AuddioDaddio/mynameauddiodaddio/README.md

-# mynameauddiodaddio
+# README
-Everything for the server
+Just a brief explanation:

 Apologies for the cluster fuck organization that I have of a repositroy.
 Didn't think ahead of the game...